matroux/ITO33-old/content/solutions/cococ33.md

 ---
 title: CoCo33
-subtitle: Pricing and Risk Management Framework
+subtitle: Valuation and Risk Management Service
 description: |
  CoCo33 is a pricing and risk management framework for regulatory capital securities issued by banks following the Basel III capital adequacy requirements.
 It relies on a powerful equity-to-credit regime switching reduced form model with stochastic bail-in intensities and stochastic credit to analyse AT1 CoCo bonds, perpetual non-cumulative preferred shares and Tier 2 bonds issued by banks.
 image: "/images/solutions.jpg"